Lollipop270/Autonomous-Lead-Enrichment-Agent/README.md

 #### Why domain-restricted crawling?
 The agent is intended to enrich company information from the company's own public web presence.
 Restricting crawling to the target domain prevents uncontrolled traversal and reduces unnecessary requests.

+#### Why Browser-Based LinkedIn Discovery?
+The assignment benefits from LinkedIn information, but using a separate search API would introduce another API dependency and potentially another API key.
+The project therefore uses Playwright for browser-based discovery.
+Gemini first identifies the relevant leadership members.
+Their names are then used as search inputs to discover potential LinkedIn profiles.
+The system does not construct LinkedIn URLs from names because LinkedIn profile URLs cannot be reliably inferred from a person's name.
+If a reliable profile cannot be identified, the `linkedin_url` field remains `null`.
+This approach keeps the implementation simple and avoids requiring an additional search API key.

 ---

 ## Output